tristanlucas/deepblueailab/README.md

 # What We Offer
 *[Serivce](http://pages-themes.github.io/minimal),     [Education](http://pages-themes.github.io/minimal),     [Training](http://pages-themes.github.io/minimal)*

-1. Software System & Infra:
+## Software System & Infra:
-    ```scss
-    Software and infrastructure services are essential components of
-    modern business operations and can help you to streamline your workflows,
-    improve efficiency, and achieve your business goals.
+Software and infrastructure services are essential components of modern business operations and can help you to streamline your workflows, improve efficiency, and achieve your business goals.
-    ```
 2. Education:

     ```ruby